 When you are part of a very large organisation, it is easy to forget that many areas of the business have different risks compared to that of head office.
 Therese understood quickly that their plan had to be different.

-“The parent company in Germany had their DR plan and it seemed obvious to use theirs.
+“The parent company in Germany had their Disaster Recovery plan and it seemed obvious to use theirs.
 It didn’t take long to realise we had our own risks to focus on though.
 So, our procurement manager went to market and we found RiskLogic.
-That final BCP couldn’t have been handed down, it had to be unique for our three sites, it had to focus on our needs”.
+That final Business Continuity Plan couldn’t have been handed down.
+It had to be unique for our three sites.
+It had to focus on our needs”.